kskyou/15-466-f23-base5/README.md

 WASD/Mouse to move, F to move between areas.

-Sources: All assets were made by myself
+Sources: Assets were made by myself

 This game was built with [NEST](NEST.md).